 You will perform once a term and submit one solo and one ensemble piece for assessment.
 These are recorded as part of the course and you will have several opportunities to complete this.
+Music Technology is a performing option.

 Composing